ahmadsolehin/RMS_SYSTEM-JAVA-JSP-SERVLET-DAO-BO/README.md

 # RMS_SYSTEM-JAVA-JSP-SERVLET-DAO-BO
 <br>
-RMS is a Resource Management System
+RMS is a Resource Management System for contractor.

 # screenshot